bertomartin/git-recipes/07-working-with-the-index.md

 interesting option is `e`, that allows you to manually edit a hunk.
 See the next recipe for a more in-depth explanation of this option.

+## Editing hunks to be staged or unstaged

+### Problem

+You want to stage only some changes in a file for the next commit.
+However, Git does not automatically create the correct hunks for you when using `git add --patch`.
+You want to manually edit exactly which lines will be staged, at which won't.

+### Solution

+Apart from accepting or rejecting entire hunks, Git's patch mode also offers you the option to _edit_ a hunk.
+Run `git add --patch <yourfile>` and cycle to the hunk you want to edit.
+Git prompts you for an action:

+    diff --git a/app.rb b/app.rb
+    index 4cbff34..a70cdca 100644
+    --- a/app.rb
+    +++ b/app.rb
+    @@ -1,6 +1,7 @@
+     require 'sinatra'
+     require 'store'

+    -get '/:id' do
+    +get '/id/:id' do
+    +  # Redirect to URL
+       redirect Store.fetch(params[:id].to_i)
+     end
+    Stage this hunk [y,n,q,a,d,/,e,?]?

+As you can see, the patch contains two changes directly next to each other.
+We can no longer use `s` to split up this hunk, as Git would not know where to split it.
+We shall therefore use `e` to open this patch in our default editor and manually edit it.
+Git pre-loads the following document for us:

+    # Manual hunk edit mode -- see bottom for a quick guide
+    @@ -1,6 +1,7 @@
+     require 'sinatra'
+     require 'store'

+    -get '/:id' do
+    +get '/id/:id' do
+    +  # Redirect to URL
+       redirect Store.fetch(params[:id].to_i)
+     end
+    # ---
+    # To remove '-' lines, make them ' ' lines (context).
+    # To remove '+' lines, delete them.
+    # Lines starting with # will be removed.
+    #
+    # If the patch applies cleanly, the edited hunk will immediately be
+    # marked for staging.
+If it does not apply cleanly, you will be given
+    # an opportunity to edit again.
+If all lines of the hunk are removed,
+    # then the edit is aborted and the hunk is left unchanged.

+There are three important parts: the indication that we are in manual hunk edit mode, the diff we are editing, and a help section.
+We can now take several steps:

+If we want to abort the edit, we can simply remove every line and quit our editor while saving our editor.
+Git will bring us back to the patch process.

+If we want to record the change on the fourth line, we edit the document so that it looks like this:

+    # Manual hunk edit mode -- see bottom for a quick guide
+    @@ -1,6 +1,7 @@
+     require 'sinatra'
+     require 'store'

+    -get '/:id' do
+    +get '/id/:id' do
+       redirect Store.fetch(params[:id].to_i)
+     end

+We have removed the line that read `+  # Redirect to URL`.
+Since this line is left out of the patch, the change will be not be staged.

+If we want to record the adding of the commit, we edit the document so that it looks like this:

+    # Manual hunk edit mode -- see bottom for a quick guide
+    @@ -1,6 +1,7 @@
+     require 'sinatra'
+     require 'store'

+     get '/:id' do
+    +  # Redirect to URL
+       redirect Store.fetch(params[:id].to_i)
+     end

+Note how the patch now only has a `+` line for the new comment.
+We have removed the other `+` line, since that is a change we do not wish to stage, and we have removed the dash from the `-` line, since we do not want that line to be deleted.

+When the necessary changes have been made, we can save our changes and quit our editor.
+Git will apply the patch to the index and prompt your for the next step in the patch process.

+### Discussion

+Git stages and unstages changes by applying patches to the index.
+You can edit those patches if you want, allowing you to really hand-craft your commits.
+There are however a couple of things to keep in mind:

+* Note how every line in the example diffs start with either a `+`, `-` or a space.
+Lines starting with a space are "unchanged".
+Not starting a line with a space will result in a bad patch and failure for Git to apply the patch.
+Take care that you editor does not remove all trailing whitespace when editing Git patches!
+* You could add and remove more lines in the patch than you did in your working tree.
+This may theoretically work, but is not a good idea, since you are adding content to the index and then the repository that was never tested in any way.
+* Note the `@@ -1,6 +1,7 @@` line at the top of the diff.
+These contain the input and output ranges in the file, expressed in line numbers.
+When your diff contains changes on the edges of the context Git shows you -- which would happen if the very first line in the file has changed -- you might have to edit these ranges in order to get the patch to apply.
+This is, admittedly, an edge case.